-Fitness Score guides you throughout the entire personal exercise program, and gives you and your personal trainer the resources to improve your fitness score and keep it at the optimal level.
-It is essential that the program is planned and adjusted only under the supervision of a qualified fitness specialist, who can help you achieve your goals in a most safe and effective way.
+Fitness Score guides you throughout the entire personal exercise program and gives you and your personal trainer the resources to improve your fitness score and keep it at the optimal level.
+It is essential that the program is planned and adjusted only under the supervision of a qualified fitness specialist, who can help you achieve your goals in a safest and effective way.

 The first steps

 A comprehensive initial evaluation provides valuable information for the personal trainer or exercise physiologist to design your personalized program.

 The system is so sensitive that it can detect changes in the fitness level within the first week of implementation of a new program.
 A personal trainer can measure the client’s response to the new program and see how effective it is.

 Evaluate the client’s fitness on a regular basis to monitor improvement throughout the entire program.